In this post, let me introduce you some of the best Visual Composer alternatives.

-You can see how your page is looking like in various devices like mobile, tablet and computer screens.
-But you can’t really edit how they look in these devices.
-This is something you can do with Thrive Architect.
+You can see how your page is looking like and edit on various devices like mobile, tablet and computer screens.

 The pro version of the Elementor needs to be bought if you want the page builder to be really a better alternative to Visual Composer.

 The pro version comes with features like forms, slides, global widget, pricing table and pro templates up to 100+.